fiverbeyond/In-Otter-Words/_posts/2026-5-1-the-lifeboat-metaphor-part-one.md

 Even if you could come up with a meaningful explanation for this, the history of nation states itself is strong evidence against the lifeboat metaphor.
 The nations within the Schengen Area have shared open borders with each other for decades: twenty-nine "lifeboats" that have, according to the metaphor, doomed themselves to be upended.

-# Countering Some Defenses

-#1.
-"Ah, but we *have* seen examples of cities, states, or EU members capsizing from too much citizen migration.
-[Cites the Greek debt crisis, Chicago's slums, or Texas's budget imbalance]."
+This never happened.

+### "But we *have* seen nations capsize!

+When challenged with this utter lack of historical precedent for a capsize mechanic, one might be tempted to counter that we *have* seen cities, counties, states, and nations 'capsize' in the way Hardin describes.
+One might point to Chicago's housing crisis, or the Greek debt crisis, or the eternally persistent example of the Fall of the Roman Empire.
+It's especially easy for populationists (and restrictionists) to claim that any given economic crisis is caused by overpopulation, since almost any famine, war, or housing shortage could be cast as "Too many people for too few resources").

+This defense doesn't hold any water.
+In the first place, no reasonable understanding of economic crashes would be so simple as to attribute them to 'overpopulation' or migration.
+Chicago's problems were about industries collapsing, not too many U.S. citizens moving within its boundaries.
+The Greek debt crises had apparently no relation to any imagined "carrying capacity".
+And no, despite what some restrictionists say, Rome did not fall from having too many people.

-But the second reason is more important: even if every example of a fiscal crisis in America was due solely to citizen migration, these examples would still be nowhere near the kind of utter devastation described by the capsize mechanic.
-Remeber that the whole point of the lifeboat metaphor is that reaching the moment of capsize results in total destruction [Quote restrictionist examples here].
+But there's a second and more important reason to reject this defense: even if every example of a fiscal crisis in America was due solely to citizen migration, these examples would still be nowhere near the kind of utter devastation described by the Lifeboat metaphor's capsize mechanic.
+Remeber that the whole point of the lifeboat metaphor is that reaching the moment of capsize results in total destruction [Quote restrictionist examples here], leaving all inhabitants in a position of equal destitution.

-_# Why the Lifeboat Analogy Fails
+This doesn't happen.

+### To Be Continued

+I hope these implications are at least enough to make a reader question the soundness of the Lifeboat Metaphor.
+Evenso, it's not enough to simply suspect that the metaphor is unsound: we should take the time to understand *why* it is unsound as well.
+For this ethical adventure, I invite you to join me in a Part Two of this post, where we'll poke some unstoppable breaches in the hull of this floundering vessel.

 _